RECIPIENT OF THE VOSHEGE FAMILY SCHOLARSHIP

 Over the past year, Emilia has been involved in an eclectic range of performances.
 Emilia has been a member of Opera Scholars Australia since 2015 and year she is the proud recipient of David and Patrick Hardy Scholarship.
 This has afforded her the opportunity to sing in Opera in The Alps and Opera in The Market in 2016 and 2017 alongside such acclaimed artists as Greta Bradman, Teddy Tahu Rhodes, Alexandra Flood and Shanul Sharma.
 In March, Emilia participated in the Melbourne Conservatorium of Music’s rendition of Pergolesi’s Stabat Mater as an ensemble member and soloist.
 In 2016 Emilia was selected to play the Second Spirit in the Melbourne Conservatorium of Music presentation of excerpts from Die Zauberflöte under the expert guidance of Vienna-based director Beverly Blankenship.
 In April 2017, Emilia performed this role with Gertrude Opera conducted by Dr David Kram.

-Emilia's love for music began at a young age, commencing violin studies at the age of six and eventually completing her eighth grade exam before choosing to focus on singing.
-Emilia has twelve years of experience as a chorister with the Young Voices of Melbourne and Gondwana Voices.
+Emilia's love for music began at a young age, commencing violin studies at the age of six and eventually completing her eighth grade exam in 2012 before choosing to focus on singing.
+She received a music scholarship to attended Loreto Toorak from 2007-2014 and was actively involved in the school music program both as a violinist and as a singer.
 Emilia was introduced to the world of opera in 2008 when she was cast as Young Alice in the Victorian Opera production of Through the Looking Glass.
-Since then, she has been an active member of Victorian Youth Opera.
+Since then, Emilia’s love for opera has flourished and subsequent commitments have included numerous productions with Victorian Opera, Victorian Youth Opera, Opera Australia and Melbourne Opera.